 kubectl with the appropriate tag or just select

-If you run the pipeline you will see the help options for
+If you run the pipeline, you can see the help options for

 Getting a config context